 We derived template light curves for SN 1998bw at the redshift of GRB 140506A, $z=0.88911$.
-At this redshift, the observer-frame $g^\prime r^\prime i^\prime z^\prime$ bands lie between $uvm2$ and $uvw1$, between $uvw1$ and $U$, between $U$ and $B$, and at about $g^\prime$ in the rest-frame, respectively.
+At this redshift, the observer-frame $g^\prime r^\prime i^\prime z^\prime$ bands lie between $uvm2$ and $uvw1$, between $uvw1$ and $U$, between $U$ and $B$, and at about $g^\prime$ in the rest frame, respectively.
 SN 1998bw was observed densely in $BVR_CI_C$ and with less follow-up in $U$.
-To emulate bands that lie blueward of $U$ in the rest-frame, a simple power-law with $F(\nu)\propto\nu^{-3}$ was assumed, as GRB-SNe typically show strong UV line damping (with SN 2011kl being a big exception, \citealt{Greiner2015Nat,Mazzali2016MNRAS}).
+To emulate bands that lie blueward of $U$ in the rest frame, a simple power law with $F(\nu)\propto\nu^{-3}$ was assumed (\citealt{Zeh2004ApJ}).
 Therefore, we caution here that results derived from the $g^\prime$ band come with a caveat of uncertainty.
-As the data are sparse, with only $r^\prime$ having three data points during the SN-dominated epochs, we fixed $s$ to be a shared parameter between bands, and then performed a simultaneous afterglow+SN+host fit, where the afterglow evolved achromatically but the SN can have different $k$ values for each band, and the host-galaxy magnitudes were also individual for each band (for $z^\prime$, we estimated a host magnitude based on the SED plot of \citealt{Heintz2017AA}).
+As the data are sparse, with only $r^\prime$ having three data points during the SN-dominated epochs, we fixed $s$ to be a shared parameter between bands, and then we performed a simultaneous afterglow+SN+host fit, where the afterglow evolved achromatically but the SN can have different $k$ values for each band, and the host-galaxy magnitudes were also individual for each band (for $z^\prime$, we estimated a host magnitude $z^\prime=24.0$ mag based on the SED plot of \citealt{Heintz2017AA}).